 Tips to make your own Christmas table centerpiece

-When arranging your centerpiece, it’s best to place tallest items in the center and then stagger smaller items around the edges.
+When making Christmas centerpieces, it’s best to place tallest items in the center and then stagger smaller items around the edges.
 Pinecones, pine needles, leaves and branches work nicely to fill in empty spaces and complete the setting.

-If you have some small Christmas themed decorations like candles and ornaments that you aren’t using on the tree or mantle, put them in with the natural elements from your garden to add some sparkle to your centerpiece.
+If you have some small Christmas themed decorations like candles or ornaments, put them in with the natural elements from your garden for a super easy way to add some sparkle to your centerpiece.

 Involve the kids!
 Have the family go on a backyard treasure hunt for items to use in your centerpiece and let them help you put it all together.
 It could even become a family tradition.